khalyomede/laravel-api-generator/README.md

 *Note :* The string columns will be filled with one single sentence of Lorem Ipsum.

 [back to the example list](#list-of-examples)
-## Example of usage 7 : consistent JSON responses
+## Example of usage 7 : uniform JSON responses
-This will use JSun response standard to let you retrieve your resources in a consistent way.
+This will use [JSON Uiform Response](https://github.com/khalyomede/jur) standard to let you retrieve your resources in a consistent way.
 For each response, instead of a classic resource displaying when getting, updating, inserting or deleting a resource.
 ```bash
 php artisan api:generate --consistent
 ```